Shanghai-Lunara/date-agent/README.md

 # date-agent
-An agent which was deployed for scheduling or syncing commands between different mechines、 containers or k8s pods
+An agent which was deployed for scheduling or syncing commands between different mechines or k8s pod containers

 ## Run register server
 ```sh